How Long Does It Take USCIS To Review A Case After An Interview: Key Takeaways

 Your Case Is Approved

-If your application is approved, USCIS officers will conduct internal procedures to re-verify your approved application for quality.
+If your application is approved, USCIS officers will conduct internal procedures to re-verify your approved application.
 The re-verification officer is different from the officer who conducted your interview.
 They cannot change the outcome, but they may raise questions related to your eligibility.

 Your Case Is Continued

-Your case is continued when USCIS needs additional information or you have failed a part of your naturalization test.
+Your case is continued when USCIS needs additional information, or you have failed a part of your citizenship test during a naturalization interview.

-If you receive a written Request for Evidence, you will typically have 30 days to provide the information required.
+If you receive a written Request for Evidence (RFE), you will typically have 30 days to provide the information required.

 The Request for Evidence will include information about: